andrewh1978/px-deploy/README.md

 ### Notes for Updating

-* run the same steps to update your px-deploy installation
+* Run the same steps to update your px-deploy installation

-* please dont change the default scripts / templates as they will be overwritten during update. feel free to create your own scripts / templates
+* Please don't change the default scripts / templates as they will be overwritten during update.
+Feel free to create your own scripts / templates

-* your defaults.yml will not be replaced.
-After updating please check if the new release supports newer k8s / px versions and update your defaults.yml
+* Your defaults.yml will no longer be replaced.
+After updating please check if the new release supports newer Kubernetes / Portworx versions and update your defaults.yml
 * You'll find this information in the defaults.yml.VERSION file your .px-deploy folder

-* when updating from a Version < 5.0.0 please destroy all AWS / AWSTF Cloud based deployments in advance.
-Version 5 cannot destroy these deployments any longer
+* When updating from a Version < 5.0.0 please destroy all AWS / AWSTF Cloud based deployments in advance.
+Version 5 cannot destroy these deployments any longer.

+* Update your .bashrc or .zshrc with the new px-deploy alias

 ## Use

 If you are using AWS and you have not accepted the Rocky Linux 8 terms, browse to https://aws.amazon.com/marketplace/pp/prodview-2otariyxb3mqu

+Edit your defaults.yml to set `aws_access_key_id` and `aws_secret_access_key`

 ```
 px-deploy create --name=my-deployment --template=clusterpair
 ```